 The word “Martini” can have a number of different meanings, be it a vodka Martini, gin Martini, Dirty Martini, a Gibson, ultra-dry (skip the vermouth) or super-wet (a Reverse Martini) and every permutation in-between.
 When it comes to choosing the base spirit for one’s Martini, most are staunchly in one of two camps: gin or vodka, and each has its own distinct influence on the drink.

 3 ounces coconut vodka

-- 1 ounce elderflower liqueur
+1 ounce elderflower liqueur

-Shake and strain into a cocktail glass.
+Strain into a cocktail glass.